Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 * Note: Although the Pennsylvania Veteran’s Burial Index Card for James Downs indicates that he served in both companies D and K of the 47th Pennsylvania, the notation for K Company service appears to have been a typographical error.
 Downs’ entry in the Civil War Veterans’ Card File at the Pennsylvania State Archives states only that he was a member of Company D.

-D Company was led by Henry Durant Woodruff, a native of Waterbury, Connecticut who had been reared and educated in Windsor, New York until the age of 18 when he relocated to Perry County, Pennsylvania.
+D Company was led by Henry Durant Woodruff, a native of Waterbury, Connecticut who had been reared and educated in Windsor, New York until the age of eighteen when he relocated to Perry County, Pennsylvania.
 A citizen member of the local militia in Bloomfield and, professionally, a teacher and then innkeeper until 1861, Henry Woodruff had not only performed his own Three Month’s Service in response to President Abraham Lincoln’s initial call for troops following Fort Sumter’s fall to Confederate forces, but had actually raised the unit he commanded at that time – Company D of the 2nd Pennsylvania Infantry, which was composed of residents from Bloomfield and other parts of Perry County.
 After honorably completing his Three Months’ Service, Woodruff mustered out at Camp Curtin on 26 July 1861, and then promptly raised a second company to continue the fight to preserve America’s Union.
-Recruiting men from Bloomfield again, he re-enrolled on 20 August 1861, and was again commissioned as Captain, mustering in at Camp Curtin on 31 August.
+Recruiting men from Bloomfield again, he re-enrolled on 20 August 1861, and was again commissioned as a captain, mustering in at Camp Curtin on 31 August.
 His unit became Company D of the 47th Pennsylvania Volunteers, which had just been established weeks earlier by Tilghman H. Good.

 Following a brief light infantry training period, Private James Downs and his fellow members of D Company were sent by train with the 47th Pennsylvania to Washington, D.C. where they were stationed roughly two miles from the White House at “Camp Kalorama” on Kalorama Heights near Georgetown, beginning 21 September.
-Henry D. Wharton, a Musician with C Company, provided the following update on 22 September for readers of the Sunbury American, his hometown newspaper:
+Henry D. Wharton, a field musician with C Company, provided the following update on 22 September for readers of the Sunbury American, his hometown newspaper:

 After a tedious ride we have, at last, safely arrived at the City of ‘magnificent distances.’
 We left Harrisburg on Friday last at 1 o’clock A.M. and reached this camp yesterday (Saturday) at 4 P.M., as tired and worn out a sett [sic] of mortals as can possibly exist.
 On arriving at Washington we were marched to the ‘Soldiers Retreat,’ a building purposely erected for the benefit of the soldier, where every comfort is extended to him and the wants of the ‘inner man’ supplied.